 - 1 tablespoon chopped salted peanuts

 - Chopped fresh cilantro leaves

 - In a large nonstick skillet or wok, stir-fry shrimp in oil until shrimp turn pink; remove and set aside.
 Add onion and garlic to the pan.
 Make a well in the center of the onion mixture; add egg.
 Stir-fry for 2-3 minutes or until egg is completely set.
 Add the coleslaw mix, green onions, vinegar, sugar, soy sauce, fish sauce, chili garlic sauce and peanuts; heat through.

-Originally published as Shrimp Pad Thai for Two in Taste of Home
+Originally published as Pad Thai in Taste of Home August/September 2010